RULSurv: A probabilistic survival-based method for early censoring-aware prediction of remaining useful life in ball bearings: Experiments and results

-To evaluate predictive performance, we report the mean absolute error (MAE) using a Hinge loss (MAE\textsubscript{H}) \citep{qi2023effective}, the MAE using the margin time for censored observations (MAE\textsubscript{M}) \citep{qi2023effective} and the MAE using surrogate event times (MAE\textsubscript{PO}).
-To evaluate the calibration performance, we report the distribution calibration (D-Calibration) \citep{haider_effective_2020} and the coverage calibration (C-Calibration) \citep{qi_using_2023} (see Sec. \ref{app:performance_metrics} for details).
+To assess predictive performance, we report the mean absolute error (MAE) using hinge loss (MAE\textsubscript{H})~\citep{qi2023effective} for the censored observations, the MAE using the margin time (MAE\textsubscript{M})~\citep{qi2023effective} and the MAE using surrogate event times (MAE\textsubscript{PO}).
+To evaluate the calibration performance, we adopt the distribution calibration (D-Calibration)~\citep{haider_effective_2020} test and the coverage calibration (C-Calibration)~\citep{qi_using_2023} test.
+See \ref{app:evaluation_metrics} for more details about the evaluation metrics.